wlfstn/lsf/README.md

 # LSF | Logical Storage Functions
-Command Line Interface for reaading your files from the terminal, differently from the default windows LS command.
+Command Line Interface for reading your files from the terminal, differently from the default windows LS command.